 If you haven’t ever heard of or seen the McGill Big 3 I will link them up for you below!

 Bird Dog Skip ahead to 1:50

-By now this should be a given, but just incase it’s not, we are going to briefly talk bout it.
+By now this should be a given, but just in case it’s not, we are going to briefly talk about it.
 Sitting is the root of all evil.
-Along side a weak and unstable core, sitting holds one of the top places in major causes of back pain.
+Alongside a weak and unstable core, sitting holds one of the top places in major causes of back pain.
 It doesn’t matter how straight you sit or how much money you spent on your chair.
 It’s just not good for the lower back to be under those types of loads that early in the morning.
 Remember, your discs are the largest they will ever be during the first 1-2 hours of your day.
 Any kind of further stress will put you in a lot of pain and can start your day on the wrong foot.

 Activities you want to stay away from or at least put towards the end of you’re morning ritual are

 Using the bathroom for too long.
 If nature calls answer, just don’t sit there until your legs go numb.
 You may start off with good intentions but it never ends well.
 Do your business and get out.

 Sitting down to read, drink coffee, eat breakfast or watch TV.
 I know stopping any of those activities seems un-American but you have to remember, your trying to fix what you have spent your life breaking.
 You have to make some changes until you can gain control of your back pain.
 I’m not asking you to stop drinking coffee or eating breakfast but you have to change your posture.
 It’s easy to stand in your kitchen and use your counter tops as a table.
 Do all the same things you normally do just do them standing.